Loading...

 Pair with Protein

-Combine dragonfruit with a source of protein such as Greek yogurt, cottage cheese, or a handful of nuts.
-This can help slow down the absorption of sugar into the bloodstream.
+Consume dragonfruit with a source of protein, such as Greek yogurt, cottage cheese, or a handful of nuts.
+Protein can slow down the digestion process and help stabilize blood sugar levels.

 Stay Hydrated

-Instead of consuming a large amount of dragonfruit at once, try to spread out your intake throughout the day.
+Instead of consuming a large amount of dragonfruit at once, spread your intake throughout the day in smaller portions.

 healthspan-mbl